Rational pricing: Fixed-income securities

+Given this relationship, rational pricing in fact underpins interest rate modeling more generally, where the yield curve in entirety must be consistent with the prices of (key) individual instruments over their range of maturities.

+Investment banks and other market makers thus invest considerable resources in this "curve stripping"; see Bootstrapping (finance) and Multi-curve framework § Curve construction.

+At these institutions, specialized desks may focus on fixed income arbitrage, a strategy that exploits points on the yield curve that show any "mismatch".

 Futures

+As above, an asset with a known price in the future must today trade at that price discounted at the risk free rate.

-In a futures contract, for no arbitrage to be possible, the forward price must be the same as the cost, including interest, of buying and storing the asset.
+Thus, in a futures contract, for no arbitrage to be possible, the forward price must be the same as the cost, including interest, of buying and storing the asset.
 In other words, the rational forward price represents the expected future value of the underlying discounted at the risk free rate, a condition known as spot–future parity.

-Thus, for a simple, non-dividend paying asset, the value of the future/forward, $F(t)\,$, will be found by accumulating the present value $S(t)\,$ at time $t\,$ to maturity $T\,$ by the rate of risk-free return $r\,$:
+Then, for a simple, non-dividend paying asset, the value of the future/forward, $F(t)\,$, will be found by accumulating the present value $S(t)\,$ at time $t\,$ to maturity $T\,$ by the rate of risk-free return $r\,$: